789hassanein789/CS50_News/README.md

     - distribute new articles in the site
     - manage users accounts

-* **Categories**: each article should have a list of categories/tags that tell the user what this article is about, each article can have up to 5 categories and should have at least one main category
+* **Categories**: each article should have a category and a list of tags, each article can have up to 10 tags and must have one category

-* **Dark/Light Mood**:

 * **New Page**: when a user click's at a New he should be redircted to that New page where the user can: